 Commands entered at the RPort prompt are saved in something called the redo stack.
 You can recall commands from the redo stack by using other commands such as Before, Do and Redo.
 By default, the redo stack is stored in a temporary file and discarded as soon as you exit.
 This temporary stack is not preserved across RPort invocations.

 The new Set Redo command assigns a permanent file as the redo stack, allowing the stack to become available for future RPort invocations.
-For example, to assign the Myredo file as a persistent redo stack, enter the duration of the RPort session.
-As soon as you exit RPort, the setting is discarded.
-Next time you run RPort, you will get the temporary stack.
+For example, to assign the Myredo file as a persistent redo stack, enter

 %Set Redo Myredo